 Umbrella strongly encourages proposals from emerging artists, Aboriginal and Torres Strait Islander artists and linguistically diverse and differently-abled artists.
 Should you require support or an alternate proposal method to meet your needs please contact us.
 If you are a non-Indigenous artist and your proposed artworks for exhibition containing Aboriginal and Torres Strait Islander subject matter you will need to explain your process for obtaining permission to use Indigenous Cultural and Intellectual Property.
 Excellent resources to support you in this can be found here.

-- Applications will be considered for 2024 onwards however projects (particularly smaller exhibitions) may be considered for earlier slots.
+- Applications may be considered for 2024 onwards however projects (particularly smaller exhibitions) may be considered for earlier slots.

 Artist Fee & Commission Policies